 solution in the absence of any intention to fit indicators, it would

-have seemed very inelegant and I would probably not have implemented
+have seemed complicated and inelegant and I would probably not have

 it.
 With the indicator box present however, it became immediately

 straightforward, robust and cheap.
 The arrangement is shown below, with

 the lid of the box removed to show the switches inside.
 This,

 original test configuration, with the switches in parallel connected

 directly to one of the Bafang kill-switch ports (the brake light

 circuit has yet to fitted).
 The kill function is activated

 by shorting the blue and black wires in the Higo Mini B3 cable (which